 - The maang tikka should complement your face shape.
 If you have a round face, don't choose a maang tikka which is large in size and long in length, as it will cover a substantial amount of your forehead.
 It would garner more attention than your face which should not be the case.
 Go for a balanced look instead.

 - The embellishments on the maang tikka can also be used to create a balancing act between your attire and your jewellery.
-The gemstones encrusted and hanging from it can be chosen of the same colour as your bridal lehenga.
+The gemstones encrusted and hanging from it can be chosen of the same colour as your bridal lehenga - colour coordination is the key.

 - The metal and colour of your maang tikka, yes, that's important too.
 It will all depend on your skin undertone.
 If you have a cool undertone, silver, white gold or platinum maang tikka will suit you.
 Brides with a warm undertone can flaunt a gold mang tikka with full flair.
 Mix undertoned brides don't have to worry about either of these things and sport any kind of maang tikka they like.

 Choose a style that suits your face shape and merges well with your jewellery set.
 You can even opt for a design that does not have matha patti but only has maang tikka.
 Always try it on before buying and ensure that the material underneath does not cause you any allergies.
+It is better to be safe than sorry since you cannot afford to have any last minute allergies and breakouts.
 Tell your hairstylist to tightly secure it so that it doesn't run away while you're busy dancing.
+So, go ahead and find one of these stunning ornaments to add a rustic charm to your bridal avatar!

 - With inputs from Aastha Sirohi